DavidBrainard/ISETBioJandJRaw/README.md

 The simulation characterizes performance as a function of the angular size of the letter E.

 Noise-free cone mosaic responses to stimuli of different sizes which result in different performance levels are shown below.
+These results are for a 300 msec integration time.

 <img
   src="/figures/noisefree.png"
   alt="Alt text"